The Library Switcher lets you switch the storage platform of your AODocs libraries from Google Drive to Google Cloud Storage or Azure Blob storage.

 4. Upload attachments

-All the attachments contained in the library are uploaded to the Google Cloud Storage bucket you defined when you configured the Library Switcher.
+All the compatible attachments contained in the library are uploaded to the Google Cloud Storage bucket or Microsoft Azure Blob storage container you defined when you configured the Library Switcher.
 This concerns attachments from all document classes, templates, documents and versions.

-Google files are converted into file types that are supported in Google Cloud Storage.
+- Google documents, spreadsheets, slides and drawings: these are converted into file types that are supported by the new platform.
 There are default formats for each type of Google file, but you can choose from a list of supported types when you configure the Library Switcher.
 Learn more: Switch the storage platform of your AODocs libraries.

 Note: At this stage, no documents have been updated yet.